Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/niceincontact.md

 permalink: platform/instructions/en/latest/Agent Transfer/niceincontact

 ---
-|Kore.ai XO Platform now supports integration with the Nice In Contact Agent System to handover the conversations without having to use the BotKit.
+Kore.ai XO Platform now supports integration with the NICE inContact Agent System to handover the conversations without having to use the BotKit.

 <base target="_blank">
 <container>